bootsnet/library/README.md

 # Introduction
-Bootslert is a alert library.
+Bootsnet Lib is a JS And CSS related library.
 Anyone can use our library.
-Bootslert provide you the best designs and best informatic alerts.
-So use now our booslert library.
+Bootsnet Lib provide you the best designs and best informatic systems.
+So use now our boosnet library.

 # About
-Packs : Bootslert JS And CSS
+Packs : Bootsnet JS And CSS Lib

-Name : Bootslert Library (bootsnet alert library)
+Name : Bootsnet Library (JS, CSS)

 Latest Version : 1.0